-The Food and Drug Administration does not test the for the safety and efficacy of dietary supplements.
-Be sure to buy products that are third party certified, which means an outside company has tested the ingredients to ensure they match the label and that they do not contain banned substances or fillers.
+The Food and Drug Administration does not test for the safety and efficacy of dietary supplements.
+Be sure to buy products that are third-party certified, which means an outside company has tested the ingredients to ensure they match the label and that they do not contain banned substances or fillers.

 Also check to see how much added sugar it contains.
 Many store-bought shakes are loaded with sugar.
 The best kinds?
 They’re the ones you make at home from fresh ingredients and whole foods.

 “I recommend a homemade shake include a protein source (powder, milk, yogurt, kefir), fruit, vegetable, and healthy fat source (nuts, seeds, avocado),” says Patton.

 She says it’s okay to add some optional extras, but to make sure they include minimal added sweetness from honey/agave/maple syrup or other flavor enhancers like vanilla, cinnamon, ginger, or turmeric.